Cognigy/Documentation/docs/en/docs/live-agent/conversation/agent-inject.md

 # Agent Inject

-The Agent Inject feature enable Live Agents to manage user interactions by allowing human Agents to send messages on behalf of users.
+The Agent Inject feature enable Live Agents to manage user interactions by allowing human agents  to send messages on behalf of users.
 In Live Agent the human Agent can help users when he is assigned to a user based on a Handover procedure, initiated by a Flow in Cognigy.AI.
 The human Agent can reply directly to the user, using the **Reply to User** field at the bottom of the Live Agent panel.
 The human Agent can chat with another Agent, not visible to the customer, using the **Private Note** field.
 In addition to that the human Agent can also use another interaction in a conversation in case, the user is not able to send a required answer to a Virtual Agent Bot request in  a Cognigy.AI Flow, using the **Reply to Bot** field.
 This is called **Agent Inject** and allows the human agent to send the required response to the Virtual Agent Bot in behalf of the end user responding to the Bot by using the **Reply to Bot** field.
 When successful, the human Agent will mark the conversation as **Resolved** and the user will be returned back to his previous Flow conversation (Bot) in Cognigy.AI and the conversation can go on with the next step in the Flow.

 **Agent Inject**

 - can be activated in a **Handover to Agent** Node in Cognigy.AI.
-- improves human Agents message handling by using a separate **Reply to Bot** option in the Agent's reply field.
+- improves human agents  message handling by using a separate **Reply to Bot** option in the Agent's reply field.
 - enables handling of messages and sending them on behalf of users.

 !!! note